apache/nuttx/configs/z80sim/README.txt

     2. The default setup for this configuration builds under Linux.
-       See the section entitled "Reconfiguring for Windows Native, Cygwin, or OSX" which will give you the steps you would need to do to convert this configuration to build in other environments.
+       See the section entitled "Reconfiguring for Windows Native, Cygwin, or macOS" which will give you the steps you would need to do to convert this configuration to build in other environments.

     3. This configuration was last verified sucessfully prior to the